 La Ribera is a small town with a population of close to 2,000 that is home to fishermen, workers from the nearby resorts, and a small number of ranchers and farmers.
 A few supplies are available, but if you are going camping on the beaches to the south and need serious supplies you are better off taking the extra time to visit Los Barriles.

 A new mega-size marina and golf course development has recently started construction right in front of La Ribera.
 This is a huge project that, when completed will eventually change the face of this small town, if not the whole area.

 La Ribera is also the starting point for the 50 miles of dirt (that they call a road) which takes you down the coast to the fabulous beaches that line the coast all the way to San Jose del Cabo.
 Access from Highway 1 is via paved road and is well marked.
 Turn off the main highway at Las Cuevas, a large bridge is a good marker point.
 Then turn right (south) just before entering La Ribera, look for the signs directing you to Cabo Pulmo.
 The road is actually in pretty good shape (usually) from the end of the pavement to Cabo Pulmo.
 From Cabo Pulmo to La Laguna, the conditions vary from “maybe we can make it” to passable.
 In the summer, after heavy rains or hurricanes, the road can be impassable in several places.

-The East Cape road continues on south past many fine beaches, camping spots and beautiful desert scenery.
+The East Cape road continues south past many fine beaches, camping spots, and beautiful desert scenery.
 As you get closer to civilization, you will see many more upscale developments and a few very popular surfing spots.
-Nine Palms, Vinorama, Zacatitos, Laguna Hills, and finally the new marina development of Puerto Los Cabos. ***The East Cape road will soon be affected by some new mega resorts that are planning to be built soon.
+Nine Palms, Vinorama, Zacatitos, Laguna Hills, and finally the new marina development of Puerto Los Cabos. ***The East Cape road will soon be affected by some new mega-resorts that are planning to be built soon.
 Enjoy this incredible area while there is still time!

 Interested in some East Cape businesses?